Nirma/blog/Notes/PragmaticProgrammer/Pragmatic_Programmer_greatest_hits.md

  - Don’t hoard state, pass it around.
 This pillar of functional programming leads to some amazingly stable code, every function in the pipeline gets a copy or reference of the data that is at the very least promised to be atomic.

  - Model transformations with something similar to the `|>` pipe left operator where it is simple and easy to trace the input and output between functions in series.
 Even if the language you use does not support pipe-left like operators you can still clearly break the result of one operation between different lines passing it as a constant to the next.

+ ### Inheritance Tax
+  - Inheritance is coupling by definition.
+  - Inheritance introduces coupling on many levels.
+  - The sub class is not only coupled to the parent but the code that uses the subclass also tied to the parent class.

+ #### Alternatives to using Inheritance
+   - Protocols & Interfaces
+   - Delegation
+   - Mixins and Traits
+   - "Has A" is more important than is-a, does an object DO a certain thing vs what IS the object.
+This is true of both delegation and using protocols.

 ### ...TO BE CONTINUED